getstrm/pace/docs/tutorials/udfs.md

 ---
 # User Defined Functions in Python
 In this tutorial we will
 * create a User Defined Function written in Python.
-We will use DataBricks as a processing platform.
+We will use Databricks as a processing platform.
 * create a Data Policy that uses this UDF, and apply it to the the platform.
 * inspect the resulting SQL View.
 * show some results.